-International Graduates: In accordance with Nationwide Children’s policy, foreign medical graduates must have a J1 VISA, which will require approval from the Designated Institutional Official and the Neonatology Program Director.
+International Graduates: In accordance with Nationwide Children’s policy, foreign medical graduates on a visa should have a J1 VISA, which will require approval from the Designated Institutional Official and the Neonatology program director.

 Correspondence relating to application materials, inquiries regarding interview season and scheduling of interviews is coordinated through the Neonatology Division office and should be directed to:

 700 Children’s Drive

 If you need more information or have questions about the Neonatology fellowship, please contact:

 Recruiting a diverse workforce that mirrors our patient population is crucial to our success.
 As Nationwide Children's Hospital trains the next generation of talented physicians and researchers, we must embrace diversity as a core value.Learn More